RJZauner/machine-learning-project-checklist/README.md

   - Automate your data pipeline

 ### Modeling

 - Baseline Models
 - Train models from different categories and compare performance
   - Which features affect the performance of the algorithm the most?
   - What errors are being made by which algorithm?
 - Feature Selection & Engineering
   - Using this feedback to select new or create new features
   - Repeat process and select top performing algorithms
 - Fine-Tuning
   - Use Cross-Validation to tune your models
     - Random Search
     - Grid Search
     - Bayesian Optimization
   - Ensemble Methods
   - Measure performance against the test dataset
 - Get Feedback
   - Let users use the feature to identify problems with your model
   - Ensure that the pool of beta-testers is diverse and covers your user population
   - Tools to identify bias
     - What-if-tool
     - Language Interpretability Tool
   - What errors occurred during testing?
   - How can we improve our training and testing based on this feedback?
 - Document and present your findings
   - Gradio is great for interacting with your model
 - Decide if the project can proceed or if you need to revisit a previous step

 ### Deployment

 - Coordinate efforts with software engineering
 - Setup Monitoring to keep on top of model performance
+  - What can I do to spot bias in my model's predictions?
 - Use CI/CD pipelines to train your model on new data and automate deployment